 You want to look for a VPN provider who has the following: a good reputation, fast servers, a wide range of server locations and an easy to use interface.
 You can check out some reviews at PC Magazine.

 I’m quite happy with the service.
 I had been using a free provider but they deliberately make you wait in a queue before starting-up, so you are still vulnerable during that period.
-They tend to limit how much you can download and you get what you pay for in terms of speed.
+The free providers also tend to limit how much you can download and you get what you pay for in terms of speed.
 ExpressVPN boots up immediately and doesn’t slow down my internet service.
 Even better, installing it was pretty idiot-proof.

 How to Set Up a VPN